Moranbah

 The level of general health in Moranbah is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Moranbah shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both young and elderly residents have low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 73% of Moranbah's total population (7,319 people), compared to 52.5% in the rest of Queensland and 55.7% nationally.
+Moranbah demonstrates above-average health outcomes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts see low prevalence of common health conditions, and the rate of private health cover is exceptionally high at approximately 73% of the total population (7,319 people).
+This compares to 52.5% across Regional Qld.
+The national average is 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 8.6% and 6.8% of residents respectively.
-78.8% of Moranbah residents report being completely free of medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age residents have notably low chronic condition prevalence.
-The area has 3.5% of residents aged 65 and over (355 people), lower than the 20.4% in the rest of Queensland.
-Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.
+The most common medical conditions in the area are asthma and mental health issues, impacting 8.6% and 6.8% of residents, respectively, while 78.8% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 3.5% of residents aged 65 and over (355 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health